-Of all the options available for replacing missing teeth, dental implants are by far the best.
+Of all the restorative dental options available for replacing missing teeth, dental implants are often the best.
 Not only do dental implants provide you with long-lasting results, but implants also help save tooth-supporting bone that naturally deteriorates when a tooth is lost.
 Bone loss is one of the major hidden consequences of losing teeth.

 Dental implants are versatile and can replace missing teeth in several ways.
 Implants can be used as:

 Single Tooth Replacement